The Memory Librarian: And Other Stories of Dirty Computer: Background

-Monáe was inspired by Ray Kurzweil's 2005 book The Singularity is Near with regards to the concept of merging humanity and machines.
+Monáe was inspired by Ray Kurzweil's 2005 book The Singularity Is Near with regards to the concept of merging humanity and machines.
 She also credits the 1927 film Metropolis for her vision of her "artistry serving the world".

 Reception

 The collection received critical acclaim.
 In a starred review, Publishers Weekly called the book a "knockout" and a "moving, triumphant collection".
 The review felt that the title story and "Nevermind" were the most impressive stories in the collection, calling them "odes to queer Afrofuturism".
-A starred review in Library Journal wrote that the book speaks to the science fiction "tradition of mind-control tyranny" and recommended it for fans of Afrofuturist authors such as Octavia Butler, Nnedi Okorafor, N.K.
-Jemisin, and Nalo Hopkinson.
+A starred review in Library Journal wrote that the book speaks to the science fiction "tradition of mind-control tyranny" and recommended it for fans of Afrofuturist authors such as Octavia Butler, Nnedi Okorafor, N. K. Jemisin, and Nalo Hopkinson.
 Mary Retta of Wired wrote that Monáe is "one of [Octavia] Butler’s most vital successors" and praised her work as an Afrofuturist icon.

 Alex Brown wrote that Monáe and her co-authors have produced a "vivid, visceral" book that explores complicated questions of diversity.
 Kirkus Reviews called the work a "clever adaptation of music to a new form" and praised the work as "emotionally raw and with a whole-hearted love for people".

 In a review for Grimdark Magazine, John Mauro praised the work's "consistent tone [and] style" despite the large number of collaborators and write that Monáe's voice "shines vibrantly" through the entire collection.
 A review from the Washington Post praised the "varied voices" of the collaborators, writing that the different tones "play into the book's concept" to paint a larger picture of New Dawn.
 A review in USA Today gave the collection 3.5 of 4 stars, writing that it "expands on the themes of identity and social justice" from Monáe's 2018 album.

 A review in Los Angeles Review of Books stated that the work would be especially enjoyed by young adults "marked as Dirty Computers", offering "hope for a better tomorrow".
 A review Lightspeed Magazine praised the work's "undercurrent of hope" despite the dystopian setting.

 In a review for Tor.com, Mahvesh Murad praised the inclusivity and diversity of the book's characters, as well as the variety of complex themes explored in the stories.
 He wrote that "some questions" remain about the worldbuilding regarding New Dawn, noting it as a chance for "further development" of the mythology.
 In a negative review of the work, Stephen Kearse of the New York Times criticized the "flimsy" storytelling, writing that it is never clear if New Dawn is a "government, a company, or a religious group".
-The review did praised the story Timebox for avoiding the "shaky worldbuilding" and focusing on a small-scale conflict.
+The review did praise the story Timebox for avoiding the "shaky worldbuilding" and focusing on a small-scale conflict.